-Figure 5.24 Lead concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
-Recommended maximum limits for trace metals in seafood are shown as a dotted red line.
-Values exceeding 25 ppm are indicated by text alongside the data bars.
+Figure 5.25 Lead concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor from 2014 to 2016.
+The recommended maximum limit for lead in seafood (0.5 ppm) is shown as a dotted red line.
+Values exceeding 26 ppm are indicated by text on the data bars.

-Figure 5.25 Cadmium concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
-Recommended maximum limits for trace metals in seafood are shown as a dotted red line.
+Figure 5.26 Cadmium concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, DEA) and by Anchor from 2014 to 2016.
+The recommended maximum limit for cadmium in seafood (3 ppm) is shown as a dotted red line.
+Values exceeding 14 ppm are indicated by text on the data bars.

-Figure 5.26 Zinc concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
-Recommended maximum limits for trace metals in seafood are shown as a dotted red line.
-Recommended maximum limits for trace metals in seafood are shown as a dotted red line.
-Values exceeding 400 ppm are indicated by text alongside the data bars.
+Figure 5.27 Zinc concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (source: G. Kiviets, Department of Environmental Affairs) and by Anchor from 2014 to 2016.
+The recommended maximum limit for zinc in seafood (150 ppm) is shown as a dotted red line.
+Values exceeding 450 ppm are indicated by text on the data bars.

-Figure 5.27 Copper concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
+Figure 5.28 Copper concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor from 2014 to 2016.
+The recommended maximum limit for copper in seafood is 70 ppm.

-Figure 5.28 Manganese concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
+Figure 5.29 Manganese concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor from 2014 to 2016.
+No limits are specified for manganese.

-Figure 5.29 Iron concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor in 2014 and 2015.
+Figure 5.30 Iron concentrations in mussels collected from five sites in Saldanha Bay from 1997-2007 as part of the Mussel Watch Programme (Source: G. Kiviets, Department of Environmental Affairs) and by Anchor from 2014 to 2016.
+No limits are specified for iron.